 Dilated cardiomyopathy (DCM) in dogs and cats: symptoms, diagnosis and treatment

-Dilated cardiomyopathy (DCM) is a serious heart condition that occurs primarily in dogs and less frequently in cats.
-This progressive disease causes enlargement and weakening of the heart muscle—particularly the left ventricle—and thus impairs the heart's ability to pump blood efficiently.
+The Dilated cardiomyopathy (DCM) is a serious heart disease that occurs primarily in dogs, and less frequently in cats.
+This progressive disease leads to an enlargement and weakening of the heart muscle – particularly the left ventricle – thus impairing the heart's ability to pump blood efficiently.

-This article provides a comprehensive overview of the causes, symptoms, diagnostic options, treatment options, and prognosis of DCM.
-Whether you're a pet owner or simply interested in veterinary topics, you'll find all the relevant information at a glance.
+This article provides a comprehensive overview of the causes, symptoms, diagnostic methods, treatment options, and prognosis of DCM.
+Whether you are a pet owner or simply interested in veterinary medicine, you will find all the relevant information at a glance.

 What is dilated cardiomyopathy (DCM)?

-Dilated cardiomyopathy (DCM) is a heart muscle disease in which the heart muscle—particularly the left ventricle—becomes increasingly dilated and weakened.
+The Dilated cardiomyopathy (DCM) Cardiovascular disease is a heart muscle disease in which the heart muscle – particularly the left ventricle – becomes progressively enlarged (dilated) and weakened.
 As a result, the heart can no longer pump enough blood to the body.
-As the disease progresses, it can lead to heart failure, arrhythmias, and ultimately sudden cardiac death.
+With the progression of the disease, it can lead to heart failure, arrhythmias, and ultimately sudden cardiac death.

 Causes of DCM in dogs and cats